 This course provides an understanding of basic characteristics and function of major ingredients.
-Focus will be on the importance and accuracy of weights measure and hands-on experience in the production of mixing methods of cakes, yeast raised products, danish, breads, croissants, puff pastry, custards, puddings, and basic cake decorating.
+Focus will be on the importance and accuracy of weights and measures.
+Students will gain hands-on experience in the production of mixing methods of cakes, yeast raised products, danish, breads, croissants, puff pastry, custards, puddings, and basic cake decorating.